InterurbanDev/MinecraftRailroadBlocks/CONTRIBUTING.md

 - Please review the [wiki](https://github.com/SamTheGamer39/MinecraftRailroadBlocks/wiki) before opening an issue to see if you're running an outdated version of the mod.
 - Avoid duplicate issues when possible.
 Make sure to search for your problem before posting.
-If you do find an issue for your problem, you can use a reaction to indicate that you also have this problem or provide additional information.
+If you do find an issue for your problem, you can use a reaction to indicate that you also have this problem or comment to provide additional information.
 - Make sure to list the mod version, mod loader, and loader version information in any issue, otherwise we may not be able to help.
 - Make sure to list the steps required to reproduce the issue if you know how to reproduce it.